 When you think about the ramifications of not being able to pay your bills it’s a wonder anyone borrows money in the first place.
 Nagging phone calls at dinner time threatening action if you don’t pay, letters in the mail saying that you could be forced to move your family and lose your home, people showing up at your home and office threatening to forcibly take your automobile or motorcycle.
 These events can cause you to lose sleep, lose weight, and even lose your mind!
 Fortunately, there is help for you that can be the first step in stopping the madness and putting you back in control of your financial situation.
 All you need to do is to pick up the phone and call the attorneys at the Law Offices of Ferguson & Ferguson as we are experienced bankruptcy attorneys that can guide you to the best course of action for your individual situation.
 There is absolutely no need to feel intimidated by the process of bankruptcy procedures.
-We have 45 combined years of fighting for the consumers of Alabama and we have helped hundreds of families and businesses who have struggled with meeting their debt-related financial obligations.
+We have 45 combined years of fighting for the consumers and we have helped hundreds of families and businesses who have struggled with meeting their debt-related financial obligations.
 There are numerous types of company liquidations and I have tried to briefly describe some of these in this article.

 To help you to get a handle on where you might stand in regard to bankruptcy, here are a few basics that you should try to relate to your personal situation.
 There are three areas where one seeks protection when filing for bankruptcy.
 Those areas are protection against ongoing harassment from credit card debt collectors, stopping the bank from foreclosing on your home, and protection from having your vehicle repossessed.
 Want to learn more about the foreclosure process?
 Head to Auction.com for a useful guide to foreclosed homes.
 Technically speaking, there are three types of bankruptcy filing statuses from which to select to fit your individual situation.
 They are Chapter 7, Chapter 11, or Chapter 13.